AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 suffering, or an appeal to the revengeful passions is nowhere to be found.
 One expresses faith, another hope, a third charity.
 The genius of primitive Christianity --- to believe, to love and to suffer --- has never been better illustrated.
-These \'sermons in stones\' are addressed to the heart and not to the head --- to the feelings rather than to the taste....
-In all the pictures and scriptures of our Lord\'s history no reference is ever found to his sufferings or death.
+These 'sermons in stones' are addressed to the heart and not to the head --- to the feelings rather than to the taste....
+In all the pictures and scriptures of our Lord's history no reference is ever found to his sufferings or death.
 No gloomy subjects occur in the cycle of Christian art."[^97]